realh/glcontext/README.txt

 This is glcontext, a cross-platform library with a unified API for setting up an OpenGL or OpenGL ES context.
-It currently supports MS Windows, Linux (and other Unixes with GLX or EGL), including on Raspberry Pi, and Android.
+It currently supports MS Windows, Linux (and other Unixes with GLX or EGL), including on Raspberry Pi, and Android (not properly tested yet).
 I hope to add Mac and iOS support one day.

 All files are distributed under a BSD license, see COPYING.txt for details.